 In order to refinance your federal student loans, you’ll have to work with a private lender.
 Luckily, there are a number of lenders who offer refinancing, each with many different refinancing rates and repayment options, so you can choose the offer that best suits your needs.

 It’s very important that you don’t choose the first offer you see — do your research.
 Marketplace experts like Credible.com let you find and compare different options from multiple lenders without any obligation to choose one.
 By filling out one simple form and providing some basic information, such as your name, total debt amount, and income, we can show you options from lenders whose eligibility requirements you meet.
+Follow these three simple steps to refinance your student loans.

 How much can you save by refinancing federal student loans?

 Refinancing combines all your existing loans into one payment and can also potentially get you a lower interest rate.
-With a lower interest rate, more of your money will go toward paying off your principle loan debt instead of just your interest, and you might be able to pay off your debt sooner.
+With a lower interest rate, more of your money will go toward paying off your principal loan debt instead of just your interest, and you might be able to pay off your debt sooner.

 When you refinance your loans, you can opt for a shorter repayment term, which might increase your monthly payments but maximize your overall savings, or stretch out your repayment term and get the biggest reduction in your monthly payment.

-Borrowers who use Credible to compare loan options before refinancing their student loan debt, and choose to reduce their interest rate, repayment term and total amount repaid can expect to save nearly $19,000 over the life of their new loan.
+Credible can help you find the best student loan refinancing company for you.
+And what’s more, borrowers who use Credible to compare loan options before refinancing their student loan debt, and choose to reduce their interest rate, repayment term and total amount repaid can expect to save nearly $19,000 over the life of their new loan.

 Comparing repayment terms and options